thunsaker/thunsaker.github.io/_drafts/soup-diet.md

 {% endhighlight %}
 to your build.gradle, however it is incredibly difficult to make work depending on your included dependencies.
 After a few hours of searching Google, StackOverflow and GitHub I gave up.
 I was able to remove some proguard warnings using a few helper libraries, but got stuck on Dagger, like [many][dagger-issues-1], [many][dagger-issues-2], [others][dagger-issues-3].
 I could get some warnings to go away, but then another error popped up elsewhere.
 I don't know how much space I would save if I could actually get ProGuard to run.
 I'll take another look at it when Dagger 2 is released, it should remove some of the problems I and others encountered.
 **APK Size**: <span class="apk_text">Unknown</span>

+##Final App Size: 4.16MB for a total savings of 18.4%

 ##Conclusion
 You should definitely attempt to clean up any code/resources that you aren't using in your apps.
 I saved ~1MB, doesn't seem like much, but considering the relatively small effort (excluding ProGuard) that it required, well worth it.
 Maybe you will have better luck with ProGuard than I did.
 Happy dieting.